Pfeiffer University: Graduate studies

 Pfeiffer has three graduate campuses.
 The graduate campus is located in Charlotte, North Carolina near the SouthPark area.
 The campus has been in Charlotte since 1996 and currently serves several hundred students.
 On October 12, 2016, Pfeiffer announced plans to leave its Park Road campus, which it will sell to a developer planning a six-story building with apartments, restaurants, retail and offices.
 The new location across the street in the Park Seneca building on Mockingbird Lane, with 26440 sqft on three floors, officially opened October 20, 2017.

 In November 2016, Albemarle City Council approved incentives for a campus in the city several miles south of the main campus.
-Graduate programs will be located in a new building at the location of the former Stanly County Museum, which relocated to the City Hall Annex.
-The Albemarle Hotel may be renovated as a result, because students could live there.
+Graduate programs would be located in a new building at the location of the former Stanly County Museum, which relocated to the City Hall Annex.
+The Albemarle Hotel was renovated as a result, because students could live there.
 Groundbreaking took place January 7, 2019.
 The first classes were held September 17, 2020.

 The graduate degrees offered include master's degrees in business administration, healthcare administration, education, organizational change and leadership, and marriage & family therapy, some of which are offered online as well.